waidyanatha/rezaware/README.md

 ![Reservation Gateway](./img/rezgate_logo.png?raw=true "RezGateway")

-The README file is intended for Rezgateway affiilates working on rezAWARE projects.
-It povides an introduction to getting started with the available tools and code.
-Thereafter, refer to the WIKI for complete documentation on the system's components, and interfaces.
+The README file is useful for projects that are using __rezaware__ platform for AI/ML and augmented BI pipelines.
+Here we introduce ways for getting started with the platform framework.
+Thereafter, refer to the WIKI for complete documentation on the rezaware components, and interfaces.

 __Wiki__